amouro/drupalden_iwakuni_2023/section-3.md

 | 计算机 (jìsuànjī)| jisuanji / jsj | 8 / 3 | zh-hans |

 <!--
-When typing the words, the key strokes are vary.
+When typing the words, the keystrokes vary.

 For the word "Computer" we could also tell it is different in Traditional Chinese use in Taiwan or Simplified Chinese in China.